Rushes (album): Release and reception

-Better received than predecessor Strawberries Oceans Ships Forest, to promote the album McCartney held a 70 minutes webcast on 2 October 1998.
+Better received than predecessor Strawberries Oceans Ships Forest, to promote the album McCartney held a 70-minute webcast on 2 October 1998.
 He performed live on guitar, bass and keyboards to the Rushes basic tracks, while a woman was answering the questions submitted by the users.
 McCartney appeared in disguise during the whole show and he never spoke.

 Rushes was released in the UK on Hydra on 21 September 1998, while in the US it was released on 20 October 1998.
 The album was also released on double vinyl.
 Two 12" singles were released from the album, both mixes of "Fluid".
 The first 12", released on the same day as and with the same name as the album, contains the tracks "Fluid", "Appletree Cinnabar Amber", and an extended version of an album track titled "Bison (Long One)".
 The second 12" was released in 1999, as a limited edition of 3,000, titled Fluid (Nitin Sawhney Remixes), and features three remixes of "Fluid" ("Fluid (Out of Body and Mind Mix)", "Fluid (Out of Body Mix)" and "Fluid (Out of Body with Sitar Mix)") and the album version of "Bison".
 Like the duo's first album, Rushes was a no-show on the charts and is also no longer in print.